Maharlika Pilipinas Basketball League: Teams per region

-The table below shows how the league is spread across all regions in the country, sorted from north to south.
-Metro Manila has the most active teams out of any region with ten followed by Calabarzon with five and Central Luzon with four.
-Soccsksargen is the only other region that has multiple representing teams with two.
-In terms of island groups, most of the teams are based in Luzon, which has 23 teams, while Mindanao has five teams and Visayas has two teams.
+The table below shows how the league is spread across all regions in the country.
+As of 2025, Metro Manila has the most active teams out of any region with nine followed by Calabarzon with five, and Central Luzon with three.
+Negros Island Region and Soccsksargen each have two teams while every other representing region has one team.
+In terms of island groups, a majority of teams are based in Luzon, which has 20 teams, while Visayas and Mindanao have four each.

-As of 2025, thirteen of the country's eighteen regions are currently being represented.
-Two others, Bicol Region and Western Visayas, previously had teams represent their respective regions.
-The only regions that haven't had a representing team at any point are Eastern Visayas, Northern Mindanao, and Caraga.
+Eleven of the country's eighteen regions are currently being represented.
+Ilocos Region, Bicol Region, Western Visayas, and Davao Region had prior representation in the league.
+Eastern Visayas, Northern Mindanao, and Caraga are the only regions that haven't had any teams compete in the league.